-Lands amounting to USD 625 thousand as at 31 December 2021 (2020: USD 1,844 thousand) are registered in the name of one a former Director of the Parent.
-The Group has obtained a proxy and has full control over these investment properties (note 24).
+\ In 2021, included within the investment properties were lands with a total amount of USD 625 thousand registered in the name of a former Director of the Group.
+The Group had obtained a proxy and has full control over these investment properties.
+These investment properties were sold during 2022 (see note 24).